 Ash-Throated Flycatchers Nesting In My Backyard

-Ash-Throated Flycatcher photo by Mark Schmitt
+Ash-Throated Flycatcher photo by Larry Jordan

 This beautiful peaceful bird is another one of my favorite nesting birds in my backyard.
 I think I love it mostly because of it’s soft, melodious call and the ballet style movements of flight that the Ash-Throated Flycatcher demonstrates.
 When you see this bird flying, it looks so easy and effortless it makes you feel as if you could fly too.
 As you watch them catch insects in midair with graceful ease you can’t help but be impressed.
 Listen to the Ash-throated Flycatcher by double clicking on the arrow below.